Table of Contents

 Teething can cause several symptoms beyond just discomfort in the gums.
 Babies may experience irritability and fussiness, making breastfeeding more challenging during this period.

 Increased nursing frequency is expected as some babies seek comfort while stimulating their sore gums.
-Teething can also lead to earaches or a stuffy nose, which can affect feeding sessions.
+Teething can also lead to earaches or a stuffy nose, affecting feeding sessions.

 Breastfeeding mothers should be aware that teething might also result in nipple pain or discomfort due to biting or scraping from the baby’s emerging teeth.
 Night feeds can become tricky, with some infants crying more than usual when uncomfortable from teething.